microbit-foundation/dev-docs/software/hex-format.md

 A [Universal Hex JavaScript Library](https://github.com/microbit-foundation/microbit-universal-hex) has been written to implement the format and associated detailed [specification of the Universal Hex format](https://github.com/microbit-foundation/universal-hex/).

+## Universal Hex Creator

+We have created a [Universal Hex Creator](../universal-hex-creator) tool, to easily create a .hex file that will support all micro:bit variants.

+This tool is based on the [Universal Hex JavaScript Library](https://github.com/microbit-foundation/microbit-universal-hex).

 ### Cross device compatibility

 The Universal Hex format has been developed to ensure the best experience for users when moving between board variants.
 If a V1 only .hex is detected on a V2 board it will throw an error, but a V2 only hex will fail silently on a V1.
 This is very confusing to users and should be avoided.